maelvalais/terraform-touist/README.md

 **NOTICE:** I had to shut down `touist.eu` on July 2018 as it was only supposed to be a prototype project lasting 3 months (also it cost me $35 per month).
 Fortunately, putting it back online would only take a few seconds thanks to Terraform!
+I guess I should study a bit more how to minimize the costs (using spot EC2 instances?

 # Infrastructure-as-code for the TouIST web IDE